-Cayce's parks are under the direction of the City's Sanitation and Parks Department, which not only maintains the parks, but maintains all public grounds and buildings as well.
-Additionally, the Department is responsible for sanitation service, which includes garbage and trash collection.
+Until 2011, Cayce's parks were under the direction of the City's Sanitation and Parks Department, which not only maintained the parks, but maintained all public grounds and buildings as well.

 Recreational Preferences

 There have been significant changes in recreation patterns and trends over the last several years due principally to societal changes, i.e. increased average income, more women in the work force, increased commuting time, increased average age, early retirement, greater health consciousness, more indoor recreation opportunities, higher education levels, delayed marriages and child bearing, change from industrial to high technology service and communications society, etc.